devchakraborty/apostrophecms-vite/README.md

 });
 ```

-## Expose sourcemaps in production
+## Enable Source Maps in Production

-It's possible to release the sourcemap files in production if you want to debug the production build and see the original source code in the browser devtools.
+You can enable source maps in production to help debug minified code and view original source files in the browser DevTools.
+While this slightly increases the initial download size, it's valuable for debugging production issues.

 ```javascript
 require('apostrophe')({